Australian Ballet School No 5

 REVIEWS | RESULTS

-published in print: November 2024
+published in print: November 2024 order now!

 In August 2024, The Australian Ballet School’s Level 8 students embarked on an inspiring journey under the guidance of Frances Chung, principal dancer of the San Francisco Ballet.
 The students delved into the world of Danielle Rowe’s ballet ‘No. 5,’ a piece that combines classical and contemporary elements in a uniquely expressive way.